Er-Sandesh-Pathak/Pandas-Day-1/README.md

-# Nepal Education EDA -2074 BS
+# Pandas for Begineers
- Visualization of 2074 education data
+ Learn to use pandas for data